You’re about to have a total knee or hip replacement at a same-day surgical center. Hooray!

 The prehab visit will prepare you to safely return home the day of your surgery, reduce your risk of injury and set you up for success!

-You may have a visit from a Home Health Physical Therapist the day following your surgery to answer anything else that comes up.
-He/she may show you how to progress your exercises before you begin your outpatient physical therapy sessions.
-The prehab visit will prepare you to safely return home the day of your surgery, reduce your risk of injury, and set you up for success!
+You may have a visit from a home health physical therapist the day following your surgery to answer anything else that comes up.
+They may show you how to progress your exercises before you begin your outpatient physical therapy sessions.

 Reach Out!